abhii1213/Todo_app/README.md

-# Todo App with local storage
+# Todo App with local storages